medialab/xan/docs/cmd/top.md

     xan top --help

 top options:
     -l, --limit <n>          Number of top items to return.
 Cannot be < 1.
                              [default: 10]
     -R, --reverse            Reverse order.
     -L, --lexicographic      Rank values lexicographically instead of considering them as numbers.
     -g, --groupby <cols>     Return top n values per group, represented by the values in given columns.
     -r, --rank <col>         Name of a rank column to prepend.
     -T, --ties               Keep all rows tied for last.
 Will therefore consume O(k + t) memory, t being the number of ties.
+    -p, --parallel           Whether to use parallelization to speed up computation.
+                             Will automatically select a suitable number of threads to use based on your number of cores.
+Use -t, --threads if you want to indicate the number of threads yourself.
+    -t, --threads <threads>  Parellize computations using this many threads.
+Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help               Display this message